 This section contains information on the inherited aspect of human existence, in a word: genes.
-Reducing the billions of man-hours of labour carried out by the countless professors, scientists and students in the thousands of research laboratories in the world to a single word is obviously a gross oversimplification, but this is a lexicon, a collection of information on related terms.
+Reducing the billions of man-hours of labour carried out by countless scientists and students in the thousands of research laboratories in the world to a single word is obviously a gross oversimplification, but genes are a central pillar of this project.

 Current estimates put the number of genes in the human genome at about 23,000.
-The bulk of the material in this section is definition of genes.
-Each includes the gene’s aliases/synonyms, a paragraph or two of information on what the gene does, diseases specifically caused by or associated with the defects of the gene, if known, and one or two hot links to a genes database (http://www.genecards.org) or protein database (http://www.uniprot.org) so the reader can get more information with a minimal effort.
+The bulk of the material in this section are definitions of genes.
+Each gene entry includes the gene’s aliases/synonyms, a paragraph or two of information on what the gene does, diseases specifically caused by or associated with defects of the gene, if known, and usually two hot links to a genes database (http://www.genecards.org) or protein database (http://www.uniprot.org) so the reader can get more information with minimal effort.

 The astute reader will note that I (mistakenly) included the protein's proper name in the list of synonyms.
 With v.2, of the beta, that error will be corrected.

 Molecular medicine is an evolving field with a rich vocabulary based on both cellular and mitochondrial genes and proteins, cell biology, protein complexes, genomics and other -omics, genetics and genetic engineering.
 The Dictionary of Modern Medicine database (DMMD) is a work in progress.
 Thusfar, it has about 8,000 gene definitions.
 We will shortly release a subdatabase which, we believe, will be of some use to the reader.
 Until all 20,000+ genes are in, the major focus for expanding the DMMD will be on genes, not cell biology, not genomics, not genetic engineering…genes.
 Work on the other subsections of Molecular medicine will take a back seat until most or all of the genes have been defined and expanded versions of the subdatabase released.